Graduate Student Assistantships

-The Rhetoric and Writing (RW) program funds numerous graduate assistantships (GAships) to support students’ professional and personal development.
-Most students are assigned a GAship every year of enrollment based on their career goals, past experiences, and desired skillsets.
+Graduate Assistantships (GAships) support students’ professional development.
+Students accepted with funding are assigned a GAship every year of enrollment based on their career goals, past experiences, and desired skillsets.

-From classroom teaching to research and administration, our GAships offer a range of opportunities to complement students’ coursework.
-Read on to learn more about each of the GAships funded by the RW program.
+From classroom teaching to research and administration, our GAships offer a range of opportunities for students to explore career pathways.
+Read on to learn more about our current opportunities.

 Community Engagement